cloudevents/spec/roadmap.md

 1. Document at least 3 sample events that conform to the specification.
 1. Github repo is organized to be approachable to a engineers who might want to implement the spec.
-1. Additional materials:
 1. Use-cases.
 1. Placeholder for protocol specification, folder and brief starter doc for HTTP.
 1. Finalize logo.
 1. Create and deploy a website that features a simple overview, email list and directs visitors to Github.